firefox-devtools/profiler/docs-developer/upgrading-profiles.md

 The processed profile version is stored in the field `profile.meta.preprocessedProfileVersion`, and the upgraders for processed profiles live in the file [processed-profile-versioning.js](../src/profile-logic/processed-profile-versioning.js).

 `processProfile` should output the latest version of the processed profile format at all times.
-Combined with the fact that it can treat its input as being a Gecko profile of the latest Gecko profile format version, this makes `processProfile` as simple as possible.
+Combined with the fact that it can treat its input as being a Gecko profile of the latest Gecko profile format version, this keeps `processProfile` uncomplicated.

 ### The old cleopatra format